 (A long review, but this was a very unique class so I wanted to give as much detail as possible to help those looking for classes of this genre) THE BASICS: Aerial Yoga London held its first Adaptive Aerial Yoga Workshop recently up in Stoke Newington.
 An aerial yoga workshop for all physical abilities; from the partially paralysed to the completely able-bodied; everyone in … Read More REVIEW: Aerial Yoga London, Adaptive Aerial Yoga

-This post is for all the people who were fat kids.
+This post is for all the people who were told they were useless at sport when they were small.
 People are often surprised when they learn that I once ran a marathon.
 Well, ran is probably an exaggeration.
 Limped a marathon might be more accurate.
 Limped, walked, crawled, cried and tantrumed my way through 26.2 miles would probably be entirely accurate.
-I started this website because I wanted to share my journey … Read More BLOG: The Day I Ran A Marathon in 6 hrs 31 mins
+I started this … Read More BLOG: The Day I Ran A Marathon in 6 hrs 31 mins